microsoft/xdp-for-windows/docs/usage.md

-# How to use WinXDP
+# How to use XDP for Windows

 ## Installation

-WinXDP consists of a usermode library (xdpapi.dll) and a driver (xdp.sys).
+XDP for Windows consists of a usermode library (xdpapi.dll) and a driver (xdp.sys).

 If xdp.sys is not production-signed:
 ```PowerShell